exordis/mkdocs-partial/docs/index.md

 The `serve` command launches `mkdocs serve` with options to specify:

 - **Override for any installed docs package resource directory**:
     The option `--local-docs my-docs-package=./my-package/docs::my-package` instructs the `my-docs-package` to inject files from `./my-package/docs` instead of its default resources and use `my-package` as inject site directory instead of the one configured for plugin.

-  parts for docs path and directory are optional. `--local-docs my-docs-package=./my-package/docs` will keep configured directory. `--local-docs my-docs-package` will inject files from `/docs` path keep configured directory.
+    Parts for docs path and directory are optional:

+    `--local-docs my-docs-package=./my-package/docs` will keep configured directory.

+    `--local-docs my-docs-package` will inject files from `/docs` path keep configured directory.

-- **Inject path which does not have plugin configuration in site resources** if plugin referenced by  `--local-docs` is not configures, configuration with provided path (fallback to `/docs`) and directory (fallback to root of the site) will be created
+- **Inject path which does not have plugin configuration in site resources** If plugin referenced by  `--local-docs` is not configures, configuration with provided path (fallback to `/docs`) and directory (fallback to root of the site) will be created

 - **Override the site root directory**:
     The option `--site-root ./site` directs the site package to load the MkDocs configuration and overrides from `./site` rather than its default resources.

-These overrides are particularly useful during documentation development.
+These overrides are particularly useful for documentation editing.
 When the site package is installed with all its associated docs packages, one of the docs packages can be pointed to a local directory, such as a Git repository, allowing real-time editing.
 As documentation changes are made, the results are immediately available at `https://127.0.0.1:8000` in the full site context.
 Similarly, with the `--site-root` option, the site configuration can be adjusted locally to observe its effects on the site in real time with all docs packages installed.

 ```
 usage: [package-name] serve [-h] [--local-docs LOCAL_DOCS] [--site-root SITE_ROOT]